This article was last updated on March 10, 2021. The following sections were updated:

 - Apps must handle all personal or sensitive user data securely, including transmitting it using modern cryptography (for example, over HTTPS).

-- Contact Tracing apps and apps that track or monitor infected or exposed individuals for the purpose of COVID response or mitigation must clearly disclose this functionality in their Play Store listing.
-Apps that add contact tracing functionality to a preexisting app must meet the app requirements as listed above, including proof of eligibility, privacy features, and prominent disclosure of available contact tracing functionality to existing users.
+- Contact tracing apps and COVID-19 status apps (see definitions above) must clearly disclose this functionality in their Play Store listing.
+Apps that add contact tracing or proof of immunity functionality to a preexisting app must meet the app requirements as listed above, including proof of eligibility, privacy features, and prominent disclosure of new functionality to existing users.

 - Apps should not be headless.
 Apps must display a clearly identifiable icon in the app tray, device app settings, notification icons, etc.

 - Apps must display a persistent device notification to the user using one of the following two methods depending on if the app runs in the background or foreground:

 - For apps that collect information in the foreground or use foreground service:

 - App must display a user-facing persistent device notification when the app is running and capable of automatically collecting this information (e.g., app is listening for BLE handshakes, app is collecting location, etc.)

 - For apps that collect information when running as a background service: